Frequently Asked Questions

 Are courses accepted for transfer from other Universities?

-Will this program prepare students to enter the PhD in Neuroscience?
+Will this program prepare students to enter a PhD program or medical school?

-• Completion of the coursework offered through the online MSc program will provide students with a thorough background in Neuroscience that can make them more competitive applicants to doctoral programs.
+• Program coursework will provide students with a thorough background in Neuroscience that can make them more competitive applicants to doctoral programs.
 Students interested in pursuing a research doctoral degree are strongly encouraged to seek out opportunities to work in research laboratories while completing our program.
 Research experience is weighted heavily in applications to most doctoral programs.

-Will my transcript say this is an online program?
+Will my transcript or diploma say this is an online program?

-• No. Here is what is stated on the transcript upon graduation from the program:
+• Here is what is stated on the transcript upon graduation from the program:

 • Awarded Master of Science